Deep-MI/FastSurfer/doc/overview/README.md

    The `-v` flag is used to tell docker, which folders FastSurfer can read and write to.

-   See also __[Example 1](#example-1--fastSurfer-docker)__ for a full FastSurfer run inside a Docker container and [the Docker README](Docker/README.md#docker-flags-) for more details on the docker flags including `--rm` and `--user`.
+   See also example 1 fastSurfer-docker for a full FastSurfer run inside a Docker container and [the Docker README](Docker/README.md#docker-flags-) for more details on the docker flags including `--rm` and `--user`.

 2. For a __native install__, you need to activate your FastSurfer environment (e.g. `conda activate fastsurfer_gpu`) and make sure you have added the FastSurfer path to your `PYTHONPATH` variable, e.g. `export PYTHONPATH=$(pwd)`.

    You will then be able to run fastsurfer with `./run_fastsurfer.sh *fastsurfer-flags*`.

-   See also [Example 3](#example-3--native-fastsurfer-on-subjectx--with-parallel-processing-of-hemis-) for an illustration of the commands to run the entire FastSurfer pipeline (FastSurferCNN + recon-surf) natively.
+   See also example 3 i.e. native fastsurfer on subjectx with-parallel processing of hemis for an illustration of the commands to run the entire FastSurfer pipeline (FastSurferCNN + recon-surf) natively.

 ### FastSurfer Flags
 Next, you will need to select the `*fastsurfer-flags*` and replace `*fastsurfer-flags*` with your options.
 Please see the Examples below for some example flags.